[This article was originally published in October 2017 and has been revised and updated.]

 - Decide whether a yard sale is worth the work.
 People who go to yard sales expect to get rock-bottom prices.
 If you have enough good items, you may recoup several hundred or even several thousand dollars.
 But if you don't have much to sell, you might be better off donating and taking a tax deduction.

-How to Mange the Unwanted Items
+How to Easily Dispose of Any Unsold and Unwanted Items

 Whether you are handling an estate sale, are downsizing, or dealing with the daunting and formidable task of clearing a deceased relatives home, place of business or any other property left behind, we can help you through.